Sudha533/Leetcode-Problems/README.md

 ARRAY:
 Imagine arrays as a line of boxes where you can store items.
 Each box has a number, starting from 0.
 You can easily find what's inside a specific box by knowing its number.
 Adding a new item to the line or removing an item might take a bit longer if you have to shift many boxes.
-Example: If you have a line of boxes with numbers written on them (like [1, 3, 2, 5, 4]), finding the biggest number is like looking through each box to find the largest number written on any of them.
+<b>Example:</b> If you have a line of boxes with numbers written on them (like [1, 3, 2, 5, 4]), finding the biggest number is like looking through each box to find the largest number written on any of them.
 Find an maximum number from an array: def findMax(arr):
     max_number = float('-inf')